Ghepes/wromo.js/README.md

 This project is licensed under the [MIT License](https://chatgpt.ghepes.net/LICENSE).

 This is a basic description for the "wromo" script and "hello" command.
-Make sure to adapt the description and information according to the specific needs and functionalities of your script and project.